Managing Editor - Rajrathnam V P - email@example.com. Dedicated to our guide Prof. Son-Ung Kim of Hanyang University.

 Sociology Index And Dictionary

-According to Max Weber, sociology is the science whose object is to interpret the meaning of social action and thereby give a causal explanation of the way in which the action proceeds and the effects which it produces.
+Sociology is the science whose object is to interpret the meaning of social action and thereby give a causal explanation of the way in which the action proceeds and the effects which it produces.
+Max Weber

 "Man is double.
 There are two beings in him: an individual